2026 Volvo XC60 Vs. Hyundai Santa Fe

 Meanwhile, the Hyundai Santa Fe engine is a turbocharged 2.5-liter four-cylinder that gets a little more capability than the Volvo model – 277 horsepower and 311 pound-feet of torque.
 This model receives a similar zippy acceleration time, going from zero to 60 mph in 6.3 seconds, according to Car and Driver.1

-• Both SUVs have a standard 3,500-pound towing capacity.3,4 The Santa Fe XRT boosts this to 4,500 pounds.4
+- Both SUVs have a maximum 3,500-pound towing capacity,3,4 except the Santa Fe XRT variant, which boosts this to 4,500 pounds.4

-• The Volvo XC60 is a mild-hybrid vehicle with regenerative braking; the Hyundai Santa Fe is not.
+- The Volvo XC60 is a mild-hybrid vehicle with regenerative braking; the Hyundai Santa Fe is not.

-• The Volvo XC60 is more fuel-efficient, with an EPA-estimated 23/30/26 MPG (City/Highway/Combined);5 the Hyundai Santa Fe gets a standard EPA-estimated 20/29/24 MPG (City/Highway/Combined).6
+- The Volvo XC60 is more fuel-efficient, with an EPA-estimated 23/30/26 MPG (City/Highway/Combined);5 the Hyundai Santa Fe gets up to an EPA-estimated 20/29/24 MPG (City/Highway/Combined).6

 The Volvo XC60 and Hyundai Santa Fe are like night and day when comparing trims and features.
-The former is a piece of automotive Scandinavian artwork, complete with luxury appointments.
+The former is a piece of automotive Scandinavian artwork, complete with a slew of luxury appointments.
 The Hyundai Santa Fe interior is certainly nothing to scoff at, but it lacks the aura of refinement found in its Volvo competitor.

 Volvo XC60 vs. Hyundai Santa Fe Dimensions